micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/zephyr/zephyr_getting_started/index.md

 You will also need some other Zephyr related files: a `CMakeLists.txt` in order to define the building process and a `prj.conf` where Zephyr is configured.
 You have these two files [here](https://github.com/micro-ROS/zephyr_apps/tree/dashing/apps/ping_pong), for now it is ok to copy them.

 For this example we are going to create a ping pong app where a node sends a ping package with a unique identifier using a publisher and the same package is received by a pong subscriber.
-The node will also answer to:
+The node will also answer to pings received from other nodes with a pong message:

 ![pingpong](http://www.plantuml.com/plantuml/png/ZOwnIWGn48RxFCNFzSkoUG2vqce5jHEHi1dtWZkPa6GByNntavZY10yknMJu-ORlFwPiOjvvK-d3-M2YOR1uMKvHc93ZJafvoMML07d7h1NAE-DPWblg_na8vnwEx9OeZmzFOt1-BK7AzetJciPxCfRYVw1S0SbRLBEg1IpXPIvpUWLCmZpXIm6BS3addt7uQpu0ZQlxT1MK2r0g-7sfqbsbRrVfMrMwgbev3CDTlsqJGtJhATUmSMrMg5TKwaZUxfcttuMt7m00)